Love and Spices:

 Let cool, place the parsnips in a food processor.

-Pulse until smooth, scrape out of the food processor, add salt and pepper to taste.
+Pulse until smooth, scrape out of the food processor, and add salt and pepper to taste.

 Spoon the parsnip purée onto 4 individual plates.